psirusteam/Chapter9HHS/02SamplingStrategy.Rmd

 ### Bootstrap

 Replication methods for variance estimation are based on the idea of re-sampling from the available sample, computing the estimates from each replica, and then using the variability between the estimates across replicas to estimate the variance.
-They are particularly useful when the user does not have access to information on stratum and/or PSUs identifiers in the database, since the *Ultimate Cluster* method cannot be used in such cases.
+They are particularly useful when the user does not have access to information on stratum and/or PSUs identifiers in the database, and the *Ultimate Cluster* method cannot be used in such cases.

 The *bootstrap* method comprises a powerful and flexible approach for estimating variances in surveys and many other contexts.
 Originally proposed by @Efron1979, the version commonly used for household surveys is called the Rao-Wu-Yue Rescaling Bootstrap [@Rao1992].
 This method is well-suited for stratified multi-stage sampling designs and has become widely used for variance estimation with complex survey data.

 Conceptually, the *bootstrap* method relies on creating many new "replicated" datasets, which are slightly different versions of the original sample.
 These replicated datasets mimic the process of repeatedly drawing samples from the population.
 By analyzing the variation in results across these datasets, we can estimate how much uncertainty there is in our estimates from the original sample.
 In practice, the method can be applied by creating multiple columns of weights in the original sample data set, with weights modified to mimic the process of re-sampling from the available sample.
-The method is implemented by the steps that follow.
+The creation of these multiple columns of weights should be done by the National Statistical Office following the steps outlined below.

-1. First, we create a new sample for each stratum by randomly selecting primary sampling units (PSUs) from the original sample, allowing PSUs to be selected more than once (with replacement).
+1. First, create a new sample for each stratum by randomly selecting primary sampling units (PSUs) from the original sample, allowing PSUs to be selected more than once (with replacement).
 Each selected PSU is included in the new dataset along with all its associated data and lower level units.
 The size of this random sample with replacement is of $m_h - 1$ PSUs in each of the $H$ design strata.

 2. This process of creating new samples is repeated many times, usually hundreds or thousands, to produce multiple "replicated" datasets.
 That is, repeat Step 1 $R$ times, and denote by $m_{hi}(r)$ the number of times that the PSU $i$ of stratum $h$ was selected for the sample in replicate $r$.